nimious/vulkan/README.md

 The version of GCC that currently ships with Nim seems to have trouble linking the Vulkan library.
 The bindings have been tested with the 64-bit version of GCC 5.3.0 instead, which can be obtained via MSYS2 (see link below).
+Detailed instructions will follow soon.

 ## Dependencies